ClementNerma/Rave/docs/hybrid.md

 * `_self` refers to the class `self` is an instance of ;
 * `_super` refers to the class `super` is an instance of ;

-Besides, `static<obj>` allows us to get a class in a static context from any of its instances.
-This means that  `static<'Hello'>` will return the `string` class, so we can access its static properties (like `string.NIL` which is the NIL value for this class, an empty string).
+Besides, `static!<obj>` allows us to get a class in a static context from any of its instances.
+This means that  `static!<'Hello'>` will return the `string` class, so we can access its static properties (like `string.NIL` which is the NIL value for this class, an empty string).

 Let's take a short example: